I have been working at Office of the Comptroller of the Currency full-time

 Interesting assignments, great learning opportunities, secure career path.

 Grunt work, generalist, small town travel subtracts from time at home, no real skill set or valuable contribution..

 Advice to Management

-I applied through college or university.
-The process took 6 weeks.
+I applied online.
+The process took 8 weeks.
 I interviewed at Office of the Comptroller of the Currency.

 Let us know if we're missing any workplace or industry recognition –